JSFoundation/js.foundation/_conduct/010-committee.md

 fa-icon: users
 ---

-The Code of Conduct Committee deals with violations in the [jQuery Foundation Code of Conduct][].
+The Code of Conduct Committee deals with violations in the [JS Foundation Code of Conduct][].

 Committee Members: